TCJulian/Data-Analyst-Nanodegree/Inferential-Stats-Project/README.md

-## Inferential Statistics Project Repository
+# Repository for Inferential Statistics Project

 In this project, inferential statistics are performed while exploring the psychological phenomenom known as the Stroop Effect.
 A hypothesis is established and the independent and dependent variables of this study are identified.
 Ultimately, the results in the study undergo a t-test, and a conclusion is formed based off of the results.